Video Meeting Etiquette: 7 Tips to Ensure a Great Attendee Experience

 Applying those same principles to our video meetings can go a long way toward a productive business environment.
 It can also help elevate your personal reputation into “great meeting host” territory.

 Traditional business meetings are too often considered unproductive because there are so many delays and interruptions.
-Reliable, easy-to-use video conferencing platforms have helped to restore meetings’ reputations, but there are still ways to ensure all of your attendees get the most out of the allotted time.
+Reliable, easy-to-use video conferencing platforms, like bigbluebutton moodle, have helped to restore meetings’ reputations, but there are still ways to ensure all of your attendees get the most out of the allotted time.

 Some of the most common-sense meeting decorum such as: